Encarnación, Paraguay: Geography

 The city is located at the south-east of the department, on the right-hand (western) shore of the Paraná River, opposite Posadas, Argentina.

 Climate

 Encarnación has a humid subtropical climate (Köppen Cfa).
-The summers are hot and humid, and winters are temperate and cool.
-Due to its geographical position in the extreme south of the country Encarnación is the coldest city in Paraguay.
+Summers are hot and humid, and winters are temperate and cool.
+Due to its geographical position in the extreme south of the country, Encarnación is the coldest city in Paraguay.

 Encarnación registered snowfall in the winter of 1975, the first time in the history of Paraguay.

 The annual mean temperature is 21.4 °C (70.5 °F).
 The annual mean relative humidity is 73%.